 As students begin their University experience, the Multicultural Advisor can assist all students with their transition to University life and to help enrich their cultural development.
 The Multicultural Advisor and Resident Assistant work together to best meet the needs of students in their building.

-The Multicultural Advisor is directly accountable to the Residence Hall Director and MA Advisors and indirectly to the Assistant and Associate Directors of Residence Life.
+The Multicultural Advisor is directly accountable to the Residence Hall Director and MA Advisor(s) and indirectly to the Assistant, Associate and Director of Residence Life.

 Minimum Qualifications and Additional Requirements:

 1. Be at least sophomore status (26 credits) at the end of the semester in which the candidate applies (i.e. May for a fall position).

 2. Have a cumulative grade point average of 2.5 or higher at the time of application and during the period of employment.

 3. Be available for employment for two semesters upon initial hire.

 4. Not be on disciplinary probation at CMU or any other university.
 Applicants who are on disciplinary probation will be eligible for consideration if it has been more than one year since being placed on probation on the day applications are due.
 During the period of employment, paraprofessional staff must not be in violation of any university policies or procedures.